 About generative procedures

-Generative procedures give agentic AI agents the freedom to determine the best way to resolve a customer’s issue in line with your business policies.
+By leveraging agentic AI, generative procedures give AI agents the freedom to determine the best way to resolve a customer’s issue in line with your business policies.
 Generative procedures require less setup and maintenance from you than scripted dialogues do.

 Each generative procedure is tied to a specific use case.
 When that use case is triggered during a conversation with a user, the AI agent follows the associated procedure to resolve the issue.